North Washington Street Historic District (Bloomington, Indiana)

-North Washington Street Historic District is a national historic district located in the city of Bloomington of Monroe County, Indiana.
-The district encompasses 35 contributing buildings and 6 contributing structures in a predominantly residential section of Bloomington.
+North Washington Street Historic District is a national historic district located in Bloomington, Indiana.
+The district encompasses 35 contributing buildings and six contributing structures in a predominantly residential section of Bloomington.
 It developed between roughly 1870 and 1929, and includes notable examples of Queen Anne, Classical Revival, and Bungalow/American Craftsman style architecture.
 Located in the district is the separately listed Morgan House.
 Other notable buildings include the Showers-Graham House (c.
 1905), Showers-Myers House (c.
 1900), Teter House (c.
 1913), and Washington Terrace Apartments (1929).

 It was listed on the National Register of Historic Places in 1991.